MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Update-UserType.md

 ## DESCRIPTION

 This cmdlet retrieves the UserType value of the specified user and updates the UserType across all SharePoint Online sites in the Office 365 tenant.
-This can be used, for example, to convert a Guest user to a standard (Member) user if the user's UserType was previously updated in Azure AD.
+This can be used, for example, to convert a Guest user to a standard (Member) user if the user's UserType was previously updated in Microsoft Entra ID.

 ## EXAMPLES